 To import a Sketch file to Studio, at the bottom-right corner of the Studio launcher, click Open Studio or Sketch file (or use the keyboard shortcut: ⇧⌘O).
 Then, navigate to the file you want to import and double click it or click Open.

 There are some features of Sketch that don’t directly translate to Studio.
 As a result, you may see subtle differences between your original Sketch document and the imported version in Studio.
+For a list of those differences, check out the article Studio compatibility with Sketch.

 COPYING AND PASTING FROM SKETCH